AdamDanielHarris/repos/README.md

 ## Contributing

-Feel free to submit issues and pull requests to improve this tool.
+Feel free to submit issues and pull requests to improve the tool.

 ## License